The abolition or absence of a particular exclusivist

 than in a system which still displays the particular form of

-social system will be free from all exclusivist institutions and
+system will be free from all exclusivist elements of culture, and any

 One exclusivist state institution, remnant of medieval feudalism,